Basilica Minore of Our Lady of Charity: Santa Monica Parish Museum

 The basilica's Santa Monica Museum is located to the left of the church at the Bishop Mariano A. Madriaga Hall.
 The 1815 Bell of Santa Monica Parish, located at the ground floor of the museum, is the main attraction at the entrance of the museum which also displays the portraits of the basilica's principal donor, Jose D. Aspiras and wife.
 The heritage church bell was discovered at Bugallon, Pangasinan in 1963.

-The second floor contains the extensive memorabilia of Agoo Archbishop Mariano A. Madriaga and Archbishop Antonio L. Mabutas (b.
-June 13, 1921-d.
-April 22, 1999).
-Mabutas was born in Agoo, La Union, who became the Bishop of Laoag and later, Archbishop of Davao on December 9, 1972.
+The second floor contains the extensive memorabilia of Agoo Archbishop Mariano A. Madriaga and Archbishop Antonio L. Mabutas (1921-1999).
+Mabutas was born in Agoo and became the Bishop of Laoag and later, Archbishop of Davao on December 9, 1972.
 He served as a bishop for 37 years and a priest for a total of 53 years.
 He was a Datu Bago awardee, a recognition given by the Davao City government to its outstanding residents.